Aussies love their big things and in this article, you can find out all about 10 of them and exactly where you can find them!

 Stop off for your picture with the big koala but give the shop, restaurant and farm a miss.
 They have seen better days!

-Dadswells Bridge is 27 km north west of Stawell in Victoria’s Grampians region.
+Dadswells Bridge is 27 km northwest of Stawell in Victoria’s Grampians region.

-BIG JAMES COOK
+BIG CAPTAIN COOK

-This 10 metre high painted concrete statue of the intrepid English explorer James Cook, can be found across from 225 Sheridan Street (aka The Captain Cook Highway) in Cairns, Far North Queensland.
+This 10 metres high painted concrete statue of the intrepid English explorer James Cook, can be found across from 225 Sheridan Street (aka The Captain Cook Highway) in Cairns, Far North Queensland.
 Keep an eye out for him as you drive north from Cairns to Port Douglas.

 The real Captain Cook arrived in his boat, the Endeavour, in June 1770 on Trinity Sunday – a full century before Cairns came into being – naming the area Trinity Bay.
 Today the thriving tourist town of Cairns spreads out on the western banks of Trinity Inlet.